280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - The dongle firmware will have much better battery life for the central side, but requires an extra MCU and can only be connected through the dongle.
 - The Bluetooth/USB firmware can connect through Bluetooth, but the central side will have a shorter battery life because it needs to maintain that connection.
   - The central side can also be plugged in to USB and the keyboard can be used when Bluetooth on the host computer isn't available (e.g. BIOS navigation)
-- To add support for the PMW3610 low power trackball sensor, badjeff's [zmk-pmw3610-driver](https://github.com/badjeff/zmk-pmw3610-driver) is included in the firmware.
-- To add support for the dongle, badjeff's [ZMK Input Behavior Listener](https://github.com/badjeff/zmk-input-behavior-listener?tab=readme-ov-file) and [ZMK Split Peripheral Input Relay](https://github.com/badjeff/zmk-split-peripheral-input-relay) modules are included in the firmware.
+- To add support for the PMW3610 low power trackball sensor, badjeff's [zmk-pmw3610-driver](https://github.com/badjeff/zmk-pmw3610-driver), [ZMK Input Behavior Listener](https://github.com/badjeff/zmk-input-behavior-listener?tab=readme-ov-file), and [ZMK Split Peripheral Input Relay](https://github.com/badjeff/zmk-split-peripheral-input-relay) modules are included in the firmware.
-- eigatech's [zmk-configs](https://github.com/eigatech/zmk-config?tab=readme-ov-file) played a major role in getting badjeff's drivers and modules fully configured
+- eigatech's [zmk-configs](https://github.com/eigatech/zmk-config?tab=readme-ov-file) played a major role in getting badjeff's drivers and modules fully configured and are a great resource
 - A separate branch builds the Bluetooth/USB firmware using [inorichi's driver](https://github.com/inorichi/zmk-pmw3610-driver?tab=readme-ov-file) as an alternative to badjeff's driver.
 - [Petejohanson's individual work](https://github.com/petejohanson/zmk/blob/feat/pointers-move-scroll/docs/docs/behaviors/mouse-emulation.md) is also included in the build to allow mouse keys to function.
 This will be used until the main ZMK repo merges it.